eNMS-automation/eNMS/docs/services/service_scheduling.rst

 From the views
 --------------

 You can ``left-click`` on a device to select it, or use ``shift + left-click`` to draw a selection rectangle and select multiple devices at once.
 All selected devices are highlighted in red.
-A ``left-click`` on the background will automatically unselect all devices.
+A ``left-click`` on the background will automatically unselect all devices (see the :guilabel:`Views / Bindings` section of the doc).

 .. image:: /_static/views/bindings/multiple_selection.png
    :alt: Multiple selection